 And when you have a sick feeling in your stomach and are starting to unravel, that’s the moment when you know you have to leave.

 Once you realize that it’s toxic for you, leaving a toxic relationship is the best thing you can do for yourself, rather than destroying your sense of self-worth even more.

-So if you have found yourself wondering if you should leave when it’s a toxic relationship, the answer is yes!
+So if you have found yourself wondering if you should leave a toxic relationship, the answer is yes!
 Why do that to yourself?
 Why ruin your chances of happiness?

 Love is not just with one person – we can have love with many different people.
 There is always love to be found once you free yourself emotionally from a toxic person.
 There are far healthier people in the world, so do yourself a huge favor, rip off that band-aid and make your happiness your top priority.
 After all – your happiness, well-being and mental health are of utmost importance!